Vyral/hugo-balarezo/_posts/2019-04-22-how-do-you-choose-the-right-agent-in-a-shifting-market.md

 Just the other day, I interviewed with a seller who was interviewing two other agents.
 We did a production analysis for this client, and it showed that the first agent had sold zero houses in the last five years.
 The second agent had sold a total of four homes over that time period, but none in the last year.
 My team and I, meanwhile, have closed 212 transactions in the last five years.

-This production analysis made them realize an important point all sellers should know: **In a shifting market, you should choose an agent who has the best track record of homes sales in your area over the past five to eight years**.
+This production analysis made them realize an important point all sellers should know: **In a shifting market, you should choose an agent who has the best track record of home sales in your area over the past five to eight years**.
 That’s the only type of production that matters, and it comes from agents who use active marketing (actively pursuing buyers, prospecting, following up with leads, etc.) instead of passive marketing.

 {% include pullquote.html %}